ZephyrBD/SmartRedstone/README.md

       enabled: true

 tools:
-  # WANRRING: Disabling the tool will result in the inability to flip comparators and repeaters.
+  # WARNING: Disabling the tool will result in the inability to flip comparators and repeaters.
   use_bamboo: true

 translation: